 7.1 What are your performance levels and trends for the key measures of mission accomplishment/product and service performance that are important to your customers?
+How do your results compare to those of comparable organizations?

 The mission of the Office of Regulatory Staff is to represent the public interest in utility regulation by balancing the concerns of the using and consuming public, the financial integrity of public utilities, and the economic development of South Carolina.
-Fiscal year 2011-2012 was the agency's eighth fiscal year in operation.
-There has been no increase in the assessment to utilities, yet the ORS continues to save money for consumers through both the case settlement process - approximately \$1.3 billion in customer savings since gaining regulatory responsibility - and the consumer complaint process -- \$20 million in consumer services savings since gaining regulatory responsibility.
-(Of this \$20 million, \$18 million represents 6 years' worth of recurring annual savings of \$3 million.
+Fiscal year 2012-2013 was the agency's ninth fiscal year in operation.
+There has been no increase in the assessment to utilities, yet the ORS continues to save money for consumers through both the case settlement process - approximately \$1.4 billion in customer savings since gaining regulatory responsibility - and the consumer complaint process -- \$23 million in consumer services savings since gaining regulatory responsibility.
+(Of this \$23 million, \$21 million represents 7 years' worth of recurring annual savings of \$3 million.
 These recurring savings are the result of an agreement reached in FY 06-07 between an electric investor-owned utility and some industrial customers.)